csc301-2025-f/deliverable-documents/deliverables/D1/planning.md

 ## Potential Risks

 #### Q13.
 What are some potential risks to your project?
-* Now that you have defined your project, what risks can you think of that will impact the project?
+* Now that you have defined your project, what risks can you identify that might impact it?
-* Some examples of risks in this planning stage could be:
+* Some examples of risks at this planning stage could include:
-  * uncertainities regarding a specific feature
+  * Uncertainties regarding a specific feature
-  * lack of clarity on execution
+  * Lack of clarity in execution
-  * insufficient discussion with the partner
+  * Insufficient discussion with partners
-  * user stories too abstract or too simple
+  * User stories that are too abstract or too simple
-* For each risk, give a short bullet point and then explain in detail about the risk.
+* For each risk, provide a brief bullet point and then explain the risk in detail.

 #### Q14.
 What are some potential mitigation strategies for the risks you identified?
 * Examples of mitigation strategies: